eluts15/PotentialHairSalon/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## Credits

-Motivating text from the Phantom Tollbooth by Norton Juster

 ## Known Bugs